Deepakmukka1/Project-Boilerplate-Generator/README.md

 # Project-Boilerplate-Generator

-This command helps us to create a folder structure for future web development projects
+This command helps us to create a folder structure for future web development projects with HTML,CSS,JS

 ### 1. Make sure node and git are installed in your device